Frequently Asked Questions

-Bear in mind that both of these resources assess the potential risk, not whether the house has actually ever flooded.
+Bear in mind that all of these resources assess the potential risk, not whether the house has actually ever flooded.

 If you have reason to suspect that a house may have previously flooded, a search of the street name on the local paper's website may sometimes yield results.
 If you are considering buying a property, ask the seller or agent directly if the house has ever flooded.
 Agents that are part of a professional group such as the NAEA have codes of conduct to ensure transparency in these matters, but the onus is often on you as a buyer to ask.

 Do you know why a particular street is so named?